 We don't just talk cars ... we teach how to buy them.

-Introduced in 2005, the Scion tC was a big success from the outset.
+Introduced in 2005 and produced through 2016, the Scion tC was a big success from the outset.
 With its sleek design, abundance of features, excellent handling and affordable pricing, the tC immediately gained both enthusiastic reviews and customers.

-Created by Toyota to attract the younger car buyer market, the Scion also benefits from its parent's reputation for strong build quality and reliability.
-So, for car buyers looking for style, performance and plenty of features at a price that won't break the bank, the tC certainly fits the bill.
+Created by Toyota to attract the younger car buyer market, the Scion also benefited from its parent's reputation for strong build quality and reliability.
+So, for car buyers looking for style, performance and plenty of features in an older vehicle at a price that won't break the bank, the tC can fit the bill.

 The long list of standard features in most of the early models (there were some changes for the 2008 and 2009 model years) included 17-inch alloy wheels, 4-wheel antilock brakes, one-touch power windows, sunroof, keyless entry, cruise control, air conditioning, steering-wheel-mounted audio controls, mirror-mounted signal lights and a satellite radio-ready Pioneer sound system with CD player and mini-jack port.
 All this is just hard to find in a vehicle in this price range.